The Foreign-Policy ‘Blob’ Takes Aim at How Tillerson Runs State

 The U.S. Global Leadership Coalition (USGLC) survey, which looked at over 60 reports written by think tanks and national security and foreign-policy experts from across the political spectrum, is a signal to Tillerson that there is widespread concern in the foreign assistance community that his plans to redesign the State Department will whack foreign aid, with potentially dire consequences.

 First among the report’s findings is a broad consensus that State should “ensure a distinct and independent U.S. development agency.”
-(The Trump administration wants to emasculate the U.S. Agency for International Development.)
+(The Trump administration wants to emasculate the U.S. Agency for International Development, though recent signs on the Hill suggest plans to absorb USAID and slash its budget are stillborn.)

 “Nearly all reports agree that diplomacy and development have different, equally important strategic missions that require a distinct and independent development agency,” the survey adds.